Mcrams/ENGO551_Lab5/README.md

-# ENGO 551 - Lab 4
+# ENGO 551 - Lab 5

-Geospatial analysis using Turf.js and Calgary Open data to find the nearest hospital/clinic to a school in Calgary
+Polyline simplification demo using Turf.js and leaflet-draw library

 ## Instructions
 1. Open the index.html file, and you're done!